ts-rest/ts-rest/.changeset/tricky-numbers-juggle.md

 '@ts-rest/open-api': patch
 ---

-Fix incorrect detection of zod objects with nested ZodEffects
+Fix incorrect detection of zod objects with nested ZodEffects and fix regression with validation